mjtamlyn/ayb-notes/3-pouch-db-speaks-sync.md

 Designed for building offline applications.
 Works well offline and allows you to sync data.
 Sync always happens in the background.

 It's been developed in spurts, really busy for a while then really quiet.
+Lol jobs.